oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 Copy the client ID and issuer URI somewhere safe.
 You'll need them for both the client and resource server applications.

-## Bootstrap the Spring Boot app using Spring Initializr
+## Bootstrap a Spring Boot app using Spring Initializr

 You're going to use [the Spring Initializr](start.spring.io/) to create a starter project for the resource server.
 You can take a look at the project website if you want, but here you're going to use the REST API to download a pre-configured starter.